Yet another fast variant of Newton's method for nonconvex optimization

-When computing a vector $s_k^{conv}$ satisfying \req{residcondconv} to \req{skconvexbound} is not possible, a call to the \al{EigenNewtonStep} procedure is made.
-In this procedure, the notation $s_k^{neig}$ \eqref{steplargegrad} refers to the combined use of a regularized Newton and negative curvature information.
-Having computed $\minlamda$, the Hessian can then be sufficiently regularized to ensure the existence and the descent nature of the step resulting from \eqref{steplargegrad}.
-Note that we do not impose an exact solution of the linear system but allow termination of the linear algebra solver provided condition \eqref{residcond} holds.
-As it turns out, $\minlamda$ could have been replaced by $\kappa_C \sqrt{\sigkgk}$ in \eqref{steplargegrad} and the remainder of the complexity analysis would remain valid.
-An interesting connection can be established between the regularization in \eqref{steplargegrad} and the GQT method \cite{GoldQuanTrot66}, as the regularization parameter $(\sqrt{\sigma_k \| g_k\|} + [-\lambda_{\min}(H_k)]_+ )$ is very similar in spirit to that used in this method.
-Also observe that, in most cases, the ``approximate minimum curvature direction'' $v_k$ is already available when computing $\lambda_{\min}(H_k)$.
+When computing a vector $s_k^{def}$ satisfying \req{possystem} to \req{residcondconv} is not possible, we (approximately) solve a linear system in $\Re^{p}$ \eqref{steplargegrad} whose definition involves $\minlamdavp$.
+Even if an exact solution can be obtained at a marginal cost for small $p$, we still allow an approximate solution satisfying \eqref{residcond}.
+We note that $\minlamdavp$ could have been replaced in \eqref{steplargegrad} by $\kappa_C \sqrt{\sigkgk}$ and the remainder of the complexity analysis would remain valid.
+An interesting connection can also be established between the regularization in \req{steplargegrad} for $\hH_k= H_k$ and the GQT method \cite{GoldQuanTrot66}, as the regularization parameter $(\sqrt{\sigma_k \| g_k\|} + [-\lambda_{\min}(H_k)]_+ )$ is very similar in spirit to that used in this method.
+In the closely related algorithm of \cite{BiginMartinez17}, a term $\mu$ is added to $ [-\lambda_{\min}(H_k)]_+ $ and multiple $\mu$'s are tested as to ensure 'cubic' descent.
+In our case, $\sqrt{\sigkgk}$ directly yields a regularization of the desired order.
+Also observe that, in most cases, the ``approximate minimum curvature direction'' $u_k$ is already available when computing $\lambda_{\min}(\hH_k)$.
 It can be also retrieved via a Lanczos procedure as proposed in \cite[Lemma 9]{RoyeWrig18}.